JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

 ## Linked Lists
 Linked lists are a **dynamic**, powerful and flexible data sctructures that are used as the foundation to implemenating other data sctructures.
 They consist of **nodes**, each of which contains **data** and a **pointer**, which points to the next node, and a **head pointer** which points to the first node.
 A **double linked list** points to the next and previous nodes and a **circular linked list** points from the first to the last node.

-They are useful when you need to insert items in to the middle of a list and you dont know how many items long the list will be. other advantages
+They are useful when you need to insert items in to the middle of a list and you dont know how many items long the list will be.
+They can be applied to the operating system process scheduler, **blocked state queue**, image players, music players and webbrowsers.

-They can be applied to the operating system process scheduler, blocked state queue, image players, music players and webbrowsers.
+The dissadvantages of linked lists: **traversing a linked list is very difficult**, they don't provide random access so to find an element you need to traverse all the nodes before it which is time consuming.
+Additionaly they require more memory than arrays as they need to store a pointer and data attached to a node.

 ### Operations
 Must be able to: